History

 Our staff use history formative assessment grids to systematically assess what the children know as the topic progresses and inform their future planning.
 These formative assessment grids then inform summative assessment judgements for each topic.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in history.
-The last history monitoring took place in Summer 2023.
-Monitoring in history includes: book scrutinies, lesson observations and/or learning walks, pupil/parent and/or staff voice.
+Monitoring in history includes: book scrutiny, lesson observations and/or learning walks, pupil/parent and/or staff voice.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.